#3 Updated by sajolida about 4 years ago

 Granted, these are problems shared by all backup software that run the actual backup code in the same process as the GUI, but better mention it now rather than too late :)

-#5 Updated by sajolida almost 4 years ago
+#5 Updated by sajolida about 4 years ago

 Yes, I has these permissions issues in mind.
 I need to sit down and think about them in depth.